SeaPort Manatee

 SeaPort Manatee is a county-owned deepwater seaport located in the eastern Gulf of Mexico at the entrance to Tampa Bay in northern Manatee County, Florida.
 It is one of Florida's largest deepwater seaports and also regarded as the closest U.S. deepwater seaport to the Panama Canal.
 The port handles a variety of bulk, breakbulk, containerized, and heavy-lift project cargoes.

+SeaPort Manatee generates nearly $7.3 billion in annual economic impact while supporting more than 42,000 direct and indirect jobs, all without the benefit of ad-valorem taxes.

 History

 Manatee County bought 357 acres in 1965 to launch a Barge Port and Industrial Port which later became known as Port Manatee.
 The Florida Legislature established the Manatee County Port Authority (MCPA) which is the governing body for the port, in the same year.

 The first ship to dock at the port was M/V Fermland on August 7, 1970, unloading 2,000 tons of "Korean plywood".
 A formal dedication ceremony for the port was held on October 29, 1970 at 2 pm.
 After the opening ceremony, an open house was held that day allowing members of the general public to visit the port.
 This open house was held for two more days after the opening ceremony occurred.
 In the 1970s the port was mainly involved with petroleum and phosphate.

-By the 1980s the port become more diversified.
+By the 1980s the port became more diversified.
 Berth 11 was built and Berth 12 played a role in rebuilding the Sunshine Skyway Bridge.
-Between 1993 and 2003, the MS Regal Empress from Regal Cruises sailed out of Port Manatee from Berth 9.
+During the winters of 1989 and 1990 a cruise ship named Southern Elegance sailed out of Port Manatee.
+Southern Elegance would sail out of Panama City during the summer.
+Southern Elegance pulled out citing competition from other cruise ships in Tampa Bay.
+Another cruise ship sailed out of Port Manatee the MS Regal Empress from Regal Cruises between 1993 and 2003 from Berth 9.
+The Regal Empress stopped sailing out of Port Manatee because it was seized by US Federal Marshalls on April 18, 2003 after a repair bill was not paid and the cruise line filed for bankruptcy.

 A 50th anniversary celebration was scheduled in 2020 but ended up being cancelled because of the COVID-19 pandemic.

 In February 2022, the port was rebranded as SeaPort Manatee.

 Imports and exports

-The port handles approximately 8 million tons of cargo each year.
+The port handles approximately 11 million tons of cargo each year.